-The assessment of a seismic velocity model requires a validating data set that is independent of the data used to derive the model.
-For this study, we have assembled a data set of seismic events whose locations and origin times are known with greater than usual accuracy, either because they have been located with a local seismic network or because they were anthropogenic explosions.
-These so-called "Ground Truth" (GT) events are used to obtain reliable empirical estimates of source-station path anomalies (relative to a 1-D reference model) that can be compared with predictions from seismic models.
+[13] The assessment of a seismic velocity model requires a validating data set that is independent of the data used to derive the model.
+For this study we have assembled a data set of seismic events whose locations and origin times are known with greater than usual accuracy, either because they have been located with a local seismic network or because they were anthropogenic explosions.
+These so-called "ground truth" events are used to obtain reliable empirical estimates of source-station path anomalies (relative to a 1D reference model) that can be compared with predictions from seismic models.
 The known locations of the GT events can also be compared to locations obtained from seismic models.

-In this section, we discuss the development of the validating data set by multiple event relocation of clustered earthquake and explosion sequences in Eurasia and northern Africa.
-Primarily, we use phase arrival time data reported to the ISC and to the NEIS, but for some clusters we have obtained additional data (usually at regional distances) from other multiple event location method is then used to refine the locations and identify outliers in the arrival time data.
-The resulting catalog of GT events, the groomed travel time data base, and the empirical phase path anomalies create a data base that can be used in experiments to assess 3-D models and to address systematic errors in event location.
+[14] In this section we discuss the development of the validating data set by multiple event relocation of clustered earthquake and explosion sequences in Eurasia and northern Africa.
+Primarily, we use phase arrival time data reported to the ISC and to the NEIS, but for some clusters we have obtained additional data (usually at regional distances) from other sources.
+The arrival time data are first "groomed" on an event by event basis, using a procedure described by Engdahl et al. [1998] in the development of a catalog of events referred to as the EHB catalog.
+A multiple event location method is then used to refine the locations and identify outliers in the arrival time data.
+The resulting catalog of GT events, the groomed travel time database, and the empirical phase path anomalies create a database that can be used in experiments to assess 3D models and to address systematic errors in event location.

-The Ground Truth events occur in the clusters shown in Figure 1 and are listed in Table 1.
+[15] The ground truth events occur in the clusters shown in Figure 1 and are listed in Table 1.

 2.2.
-The GT Location Data Base
+GT Location Database

-We seek clusters of earthquakes where at least one of the events has been very well located by a local seismic network or a temporary deployment of instruments, commonly in after-shock studies.
-We have used events from 1964-2001 in this study.
-The clusters typically are 50-100 km across and comprise up to about 100 events of magnitude 3.5 or greater that are well recorded at regional and teleseismic distances.
+[16] We seek clusters of earthquakes where at least one of the events has been very well located by a local seismic network or by a temporary deployment of instruments, commonly in aftershock studies.
+We have used events from 1964 to 2001 in this study.
+The clusters typically are 50-100 km across and comprise up to $\sim 100$ events of magnitude 3.5 or greater that are well recorded at regional and teleseismic distances.

-The multiple event location method used in this study is based on the Hypocentroidal Decomposition (HDC) method [Jordan & Sverdrup, 1981], which is schematically illustrated in Figure 2.
-The EHB single-event locations are used as the starting locations for the HDC analysis, which converges in several iterations.
-We perform HDC analysis many times on each cluster, however, in the process of identifying outliers and estimating empirical reading errors.
+[17] The multiple event location method used in this study is based on the Hypocentroidal Decomposition (HDC) method [Jordan and Sverdrup, 1981], which is schematically illustrated in Figure 2.
+The EHB single-event locations are used as the starting locations for the HDC